• Proposed

 Geographic range

-The type of this species was found growing beneath Cedrus deodara in Chindi, Shimla, Himachal Pradesh, India, on 28th August 2007 at an altitude of 1700m, and is currently thought to be preserved in the Herbario Universitatis Punjabiensis (PUN, the University of Punjab Herbarium).
-Several further specimens of this species are thought to have been found in the same locality on 28th August 2007, 19th August 2008, and on the 6th September 2009.
-2 material samples from Himachal Pradesh are currently maintained by the International Barcode of Life Project.
+The type of this species was described from material found growing beneath Cedrus deodara in Chindi, Shimla, Himachal Pradesh, India, at an altitude of 1,700 m (Kumari et al. 2011).
+Several further specimens of this species have been found in the same locality (Kumari et al. 2011).

 Population and Trends